-How to get super soft and silky smooth hair?
+How to get smooth and shiny hair?
 You don’t always have to run to the nearest salon or buy expensive hair care products.
 Go for all-natural and inexpensive solutions instead.
-To help you get started, here are effective tips and recipes for soft and smooth hair.
+To help you get started, here are effective tips and recipes for soft and shiny hair.

 Coconut Milk and Oil

 Coconut oil and milk have always been favorite natural ingredients by many people, including me.
 It’s toxic-free, easy to use, and works well to solve different hair and scalp problems, like hair damage, split ends, and dandruff.

 What makes coconut oil and milk so effective?